suvenduat/sdssdr14/README.md

 # sdssdr14

-## A Catalog of quasar properties from SDSS DR14
+## A Catalog of quasar properties from SDSS DR14: supplementary material

 <!-- wp:paragraph -->